Hyper-Kamiokande: Dark matter

 Dark matter is a hypothetical, non-luminous form of matter proposed to explain numerous astronomical observations suggesting the existence of additional invisible mass in galaxies.
 If the dark matter particles interact weakly, they may produce neutrinos through annihilation or decay.
-Those neutrinos could be visible in the HK detector as an excess of neutrinos from the direction of large gravitational potentials such as the galactic centre, the Sun or the Earth, over an isotropic atmospheric neutrino background.
+Those neutrinos could be visible in the HK detector as an excess of neutrinos from the direction of large gravitational potentials such as the Galactic Center, the Sun or the Earth, over an isotropic atmospheric neutrino background.

 Experiment description

 The Hyper-Kamiokande experiment consists of an accelerator neutrino beamline, a set of near detectors, the intermediate detector and the far detector (also called Hyper-Kamiokande).

 The far detector by itself will be used for proton decay searches and studies of neutrinos from natural sources.
 All the above elements will serve for the accelerator neutrino oscillation studies.
 Before launching the HK experiment, the T2K experiment will finish data taking and HK will take over its neutrino beamline and set of near detectors, while the intermediate and the far detectors have to be constructed anew.